codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/build.md

 {% endraw %}
 {% endhighlight %}

 Use this technique only as a last resort.
-It is better if the Dockerfile existing as an actual file in source control.
+It is better if the Dockerfile exists as an actual file in source control.

 ## Automatic pushing